|Entry Requirements:||School report.|

 |Ideal For:||UK and international students who wish to progress to A Level studies.|

-Compulsory core subjects are studied alongside a number of optional subjects.
-Students take between 6-9 GCSE examinations.
-At the end of the first year there is the option of adjusting subject choices to target career ambitions more closely.
-All students are strongly advised to undertake two weeks of work experience between their first and second years of GCSE.
+Compulsory core subjects are studied alongside a number of options.
+Students take between 6-9 GCSEs.
+At the end of the first year students will fine-tune their subject choices to target career ambitions more closely.
+All students are strongly advised to undertake two weeks of work experience between their penultimate and final years of GCSE.

 In all GCSE classes the average class size is ten students and this creates the ideal environment to provide the care and attention that is so essential during these crucial years of study.
 It also provides international students with an opportunity to become familiar with the British style of education and to acclimatise to a new lifestyle.